 Key Takeaways from HubSpot's Q2 Results

 Sporting a market capitalization of $28.6 billion, more than $1.53 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that HubSpot is attractively positioned to invest in growth.

 It was good to see HubSpot beat analysts' revenue expectations this quarter.
 We were also glad that its full-year revenue and non-GAAP operating profit guidance (both of which were raised from previous) came in higher than Wall Street's expectations.
 On the other hand, its slowdown in customer growth was a slight negative.
 Zooming out, we think this was a solid quarter, showing that the company is staying on track.
 The market was likely expecting more, and the stock is down 4.24% after reporting, trading at $530.16 per share.

 Is Now The Time?

-When considering HubSpot, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think HubSpot is a solid business.
-We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last two years.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.
+When considering an investment in HubSpot, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We think HubSpot is a good business.
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last two years.
+On top of that, its impressive gross margins are indicative of excellent business economics and its strong free cash flow generation gives it re-investment options.